What Is Double Cleansing?

 Skincare is a personal experience so product choices come down to preference.
 The key is to ensure both steps remain gentle.
 When a cleanser works well, it should leave skin feeling clean, fresh and hydrated not oily, irritated, dry or tight.

 Price doesn’t always reflect quality either.
 Budget cleansers will often do a comparable job to high end equivalents.
-It’s a good idea to browse reviews and examine ingredients to help you decide which to choose.
-Resources like CosDNA and EWG scrutinize product formulations to provide reliable safety ratings.
+It’s a good idea to browse reviews and additionally, examine ingredients to help you decide which to choose.
+Resources like CosDNA and EWG scrutinise product formulations to provide reliable safety ratings so these sites would be worth checking out.

 What To Look For